Electricity Laws and Incentives in Arizona

 Arizona's National Electric Vehicle Infrastructure (NEVI) Planning

-The U.S. Department of Transportation’s (DOT) NEVI Formula Program requires the Arizona Department of Transportation (ADOT) to submit an annual EV Infrastructure Deployment Plan (Plan) to the DOT and U.S. Department of Energy (DOE) Joint Office of Energy and Transportation (Joint Office), describing how the state intends to distribute NEVI funds.
-The submitted plans must be established according to NEVI guidance.
+The U.S. Department of Transportation’s (DOT) NEVI Formula Program required the Arizona Department of Transportation (ADOT) to submit an annually updated EV Infrastructure Deployment Plan (Plan) for fiscal years 2022 through 2026 to their FHWA Division Office, describing how the state intended to distribute NEVI funds and their physical and cybersecurity strategies, and including a Community Engagement Outcomes Report.
+The submitted plans must address updated NEVI Guidance.

 Reduced Alternative Fuel Vehicle (AFV) License Tax

-- For AFVs initially registered between January 1, 2022, and December 31, 2022, the assessed value of the AFV is 20% of the manufacturer’s suggested retail price (MSRP);
+- For AFVs initially registered between before December 31, 2022, the assessed value of the AFV is 20% of the manufacturer’s suggested retail price (MSRP);

 - For each succeeding year, for the purpose of calculating the license tax, the assessed value of the AFV is reduced by 15% from the value from the preceding year.